skinny-framework/skinny-framework.github.io/source/documentation/assets.html.md

 http://sass-lang.com/

-Sass is implemented by Ruby and it works on the Ruby runtime.
-You need preparing Ruby runtime and Sass native compiler in advance.
+Sass is implemented in Ruby and it works on the Ruby runtime.
+You will need to prepare a Ruby runtime and Sass native compiler in advance.

 And then, just put *.scss files under `WEB-INF/assets/scss` or `WEB-INF/assets/sass`.